The town’s Enforcement Services division is committed to fostering a safe, welcoming and pleasant community for residents and visitors.

 Enforcement Services staff are also a valuable resource for residents and the community.
 You can call and speak with someone if you have questions or concerns about town by-laws or other enforcement issues.

 Vacant and unoccupied buildings that are not maintained can become infested with pests, attract trespassers, and have negative impacts on property values.
-Although the town’s Property Standards By-law addresses some of the issues that vacant properties present, other issues such as ensuring buildings are regularly inspected and have sufficient insurance need to be addressed.
+Through the town’s Property Standards By-law and Lot Maintenance By-law some of the issues that vacant properties present can be addressed and for those properties where repeated enforcement is required, there will be escalating penalties and fees charged.

 Find information related to the most frequently requested by-laws, including links to access the pdf version of a by-law and its amendments, visit the Frequently Requested By-laws page.